-Just like Canva, Infogram is an essential tool for marketing and sales teams that don’t have access to design resources, but that need a quick, easy way to create professional-looking charts, infographics, and reports.
+Just like Canva, Infogram is an essential B2B marketing tool for marketing and sales teams that don’t have access to design resources, but that need a quick, easy way to create professional-looking charts, infographics, and reports.
 Infogram also makes it easy to store, share, embed, and track how your audience is engaging with your visual content.

 Best for: Companies with limited design resources but that need professional, sophisticated visuals to help them close bigger deals.

 #17.
 Screenflow.
 So anyone can create an Oscar-worthy screencast.